analogdevicesinc/precision-converters-firmware/_sources/source/projects/ad7124_iio/ad7124_iio.rst.txt

 Required: SDP-K1 (or alternative Mbed enabled controller board), EVAL-AD7124 board and USB cable.

-Connect the EVAL-AD7124 board to SDP-K1 board (or any other Mbed enabled controller board) using jumper wires.
+Connect the EVAL-AD7124 board to SDP-K1 board (or an STM32 board) using jumper wires.
 Connect SDP-K1 board to the PC using the USB cable.

    .. image:: /source/projects/ad7124_iio/ad7124_hardware_connection.png
       :width: 700